Colonial-Dev/fishtank/README.md

 PRESET cp-user
 # Fix Unix and SELinux permission issues with rootless mounting of host files.
 PRESET bind-fix
 # Mount the SSH agent socket into the container.
-(Implies bind-fix)
 PRESET ssh-agent

 # Copy my GNU Stow .dotfiles directory into the container.